ds5110/git-intro/node.md

 # node

 For web development, you need Node.js and the related ecosystem.
+It comes with the npm package manager.

 I'm on a Mac, and I've had problems with homebrew in the past.
 I avoid it.
 I downloaded Node.js from the command line...